 With federal student loans, you might be able to enroll in a rehabilitation program.
 After making nine consecutive monthly payments on time, your defaulted loan can be fully restored to a normal status.

 You also become eligible for federal loan perks like forbearance, repayment plans, and loan forgiveness.
-Plus, you could qualify for additional student aid if you plan on going back to school.
+Plus, you could qualify for additional federal student aid if you intend to go back to school.
 The downside, however, is that you can only rehabilitate a loan once, so it’s important to have a plan going forward.

 Your previous late payments will still be listed on your credit report, causing your credit score to remain low.
 Finally, you may be charged expensive collection costs as part of rehabilitating your loan.